 Please note: It is not necessary to be an RFK IDDRC investigator or clinical partner at the time the application is submitted.

-The deadline for submission of a required, one-page letter of intent (LOI) is Wednesday, October 15, 2014.
-Please use the attached LOI Template.
-Those selected will be informed shortly thereafter, and will then be required to submit an R03-style grant application on or before December 1, 2014.
+A one-page letter of intent (LOI), using the attached template, is required by October 15, 2015.
+Those selected will be informed shortly thereafter, with R03-style grant applications due on or before December 1, 2015.
 Additional details of how to assemble the grant will be provided with the notice of acceptance of the LOI.
-It is anticipated that the one-year funding for successful applicants will be initiated on January 1, 2015.
+It is anticipated that the one-year funding for successful applicants will be initiated on January 1, 2016.

 In your one-page LOI please include (1) an overview of your specific aims and (2) hypothesis to be tested, (3) its relevance to IDDs, (4) a list of the IDDRC cores you expect to access and (5) a proposed budget.
-In terms of the budget, the total amount requested can be up to $25,000, although smaller requests are strongly recommended.
+In terms of the budget, the total amount requested can be up to $20,000, although smaller requests are strongly recommended.
 Salary support for the investigator is not allowed.
-Please note: It is reequired that 25% of the grant budget be used to cover costs of RFK IDDRC scientific core use.
-A description of the 6 scientific cores of the IDDRC can be found at http://einstein.yu.edu/centers/iddrc.
+Please note: It is required that 25% of the grant budget be used to cover costs of RFK IDDRC scientific core use.
+A description of the 6 scientific cores of the IDDRC can be found at http://www.einstein.yu.edu/centers/iddrc, under "Research Cores."

-Submit your one-page LOI electronically as an e-mail attachment to email@example.com on or before October 15, 2014.
+Submit your one-page LOI electronically as an e-mail attachment to firstname.lastname@example.org on or before October 15, 2015.
+Please use the RFK-IDDRC LOI Pilot Project template.
+Questions concerning this program should be directed to Lisa Guillory.